-You can transfer Chase Ultimate Rewards to thirteen airline and hotel transfer partners at a ratio of one Ultimate Reward to one airline or hotel point.
+You can transfer Chase Ultimate Rewards to fourteen airline and hotel transfer partners at a ratio of one Ultimate Reward to one airline or hotel point.

 One of the great things about Ultimate Rewards is that almost all of the points transfers are instantaneous, with the exception of Singapore Airlines and Marriott Bonvoy.

 However, it is not recommended to transfer Ultimate Rewards unless you have a flight or hotel option planned out.
 Airlines and hotels regularly devalue their points programs, so your points are safest with Chase until you need to use them.

 The transfers below are all at a 1 to 1 ratio, which makes Ultimate Rewards so valuable.
 The transfer times may vary slightly, especially for transfers to Singapore Airlines.